duan2071/tof_process_public/box_measure/Xavier-NX/README.md

 ```
 ./install_box-measure_bionic_arm64_nx_0.0.3.sh
 ```
-This will install a linux app called Box Measure
+This will install a linux app called Box Measure.

+**The board needs to be restarted before the application can be used.**

+**Also make sure the NX board is set to run in mode 2.**

 ## Troubleshooting
 ### known issues